 What Is SendGrid?

 SendGrid is a popular method of improving email delivery.
 They do this through an API, which provides a more secure method than traditional SMTP.
-Further, they offer both free and paid options depending on the number of emails you need to send each month.
+Furthermore, they offer both free and paid options depending on the number of emails you need to send each month.

-SendGrid’s free plan allows your site to send up to 40,000 emails for your first 30 days, then 100 emails per day after that.
+SendGrid’s free plan allows your site to send up to 100 emails per day.
 For most small businesses and personal websites, that’s plenty.
-If you need to send more emails, though, you will likely need one of their paid plans.
+If you need to send more emails, though, you will need one of their paid plans.

 - From Email Requirements: To use SendGrid effectively, you’ll need to have an email address associated with a domain you own.
 Emails that are @gmail.com, @yahoo.com, etc., are not recommended for use with this mailer.

 Configuring Your SendGrid Account

-In order to connect your website with SendGrid, you’ll first need to set up a SendGrid account and getting the API key.
-This key is a unique identifier for authentication that will allow your website to communicate with your account in SendGrid.
+In order to connect your website with SendGrid, you’ll first need to set up a SendGrid account and create a sender identity.

 If you haven’t already, you’ll need to sign up for a SendGrid account by visiting their Pricing page.
 From here, you can choose the account type that fits your site’s needs.